by Matt Clarke

 Because the class size is estimated to be 180,000, this leaves only about $1.50 per potential class member in the settlement fund, it is highly unlikely that a large percentage of the class members will make a settlement claim, leaving a larger amount for those who make a claim.
 This appears to be a poor outcome for the plaintiff class.

 Further, the power of this type of class-action lawsuit is in making the defendants stop exploiting the poor.
 That is why the Human Rights Defense Center, which publishes PLN, has several similar cases pending.
 See: Humphrey v.
 Stored Value Cards, U.S.N.C.
 (E.D.
 Ohio), Case No. l:18-CV-01050-JG.
+The court later issued a final settlement of the class claims at Humphrey v.
+Stored Value Cards, 2021 U.S. Dist.
+Lexis 5539.

 If you have been victimized by a prison or jail debit card and wish to challenge the practice, please contact HRDC at P.O.
 Box 1151, Lake Worth, FL 33460.
 Tel.
 (561) 360-2523 or email@example.com.